radio-aktywne/pelican/CONTRIBUTING.md

 task docker
 ```

-This will build a `Docker` image and run the application in a container.
+This will build a `Docker` image and run the service in a container.

 ## 🧪 Testing